 Feel free to watch our YouTube video from our moneymanTV channel on the topic of “What is a Tracker Mortgage?“

-If you are on a tracker mortgage, the interest rate on your mortgage is tracked from the Bank of England base rate, with another percentage is added on from your lender.
-Your lender cannot choose this additional rate.
+If you are on a tracker mortgage, the interest rate on your mortgage will be following the Bank of England base rate, with another percentage that will be added on from your mortgage lender.
+Your mortgage lender cannot choose this additional rate.

-For example, the Bank of England base rate could be around 1% and your lender has to put on another set amount of say 1%.
+As an example of this, the Bank of England base rate could be around 1, with your mortgage lender putting on another set amount of say 1%.
 This means that depending on the Bank of England percentage, your interest rate will always be a percentage above that.

-A Tracker Mortgage is great if at the time that you get in touch with a mortgage broker in Hull, the Bank of England’s rate is low.
-It tends to sit around 0-1%, however, it will rise and decline throughout the course of the year.
+A tracker mortgage is great if at the time that you get in touch with a mortgage broker in Hull, the Bank of England’s rate is low.
+Previously, it has sat around 0-1%, however, it would rise and decline throughout the course of the year.

 During the credit crunch in 2008, the market crashed, which meant that the interest rate skyrocketed and became a lot less affordable for homeowners.

 The highest we saw it go to was around 5%.
 If you also consider the percentage that your lender will add on top, you could’ve had 6% interest on your monthly mortgage payments.

-On the flip side, in March 2020 we had a similar scare in the mortgage market, this time because of the Coronavirus.
-It played out differently this time though, as the Bank of England rate decreased massively, it went down to 0.1%.
+On the the other side of the coin, in March 2020 we had a similar scare in the mortgage market, this time because of the Coronavirus.
+Rather than rise this time, we saw that as the Bank of England rate decreased massively, it went down to 0.1%.

-If you were on a tracker mortgage during this time, it was likely that you were on a 1.1% interest rate.
+If you were on a tracker mortgage during this time period, it was likely that you were on a 1.1% interest rate.

-A tracker mortgage has positives and negatives to a tracker mortgage, as they heavily rely on the economy, so if the market is performing badly and the Bank of England rate is high, a tracker mortgage is not the best mortgage out there.
+There are positives and negatives to a tracker mortgage, as they heavily rely on the economy.
+This means that if the market is performing badly and the Bank of England rate is high, a tracker mortgage is not the best mortgage that you could get.

-If you reverse the situation and perhaps look at if the economy is performing well with a low Bank of England base rate, a tracker mortgage will give you one of the best rates you can get.
+If you reverse the situation and perhaps look at if the economy is performing well with a low Bank of England base rate, a tracker mortgage will give you one of the best rates that is out there.

-There are a wide variety of different mortgage types that are out there, readily available to a large portion of home buyers and homeowners alike.
-Before making any hasty decisions, it may be beneficial for you to speak with a member of our mortgage advice team.
+There are a lot of different mortgage types that are out there, readily available to a large portion of home buyers and homeowners alike.
+Before you go ahead and make any hasty decisions, it may be beneficial for you to get in touch with a member of our expert mortgage advice team.

-Even if you are looking to remortgage in Hull or at moving home in Hull, you will also benefit from Mortgage Advice in Hull.
-As an experienced Mortgage Broker in Hull, we will work alongside you from the beginning of your process, through until completion and even beyond.
+Even if you are looking to remortgage in Hull or at moving home in Hull, you will also benefit from expert mortgage advice in Hull.
+As an experienced mortgage broker in Hull, we will work alongside you from the beginning of your process, through until completion and even beyond.